top of page

 Friends of the Superior National Forest Logo

 Friends of the Superior National Forest is a 501(c)(3) nonprofit organization dedicated to volunteer-powered stewardship of the Superior National Forest.
-We engage individuals, groups, and partner organizations to maintain trails, clean campsites, and restore natural areas across the Forest’s three million acres, including the Boundary Waters Canoe Area Wilderness.
-Through hands-on projects, we work to sustain and enhance this treasured landscape for recreation, conservation, and cultural connection.
+We work with individuals, groups, and partner organizations to maintain trails, clean campsites, and restore natural areas throughout the Forest’s three million acres—including the Boundary Waters Canoe Area Wilderness.
+Through hands-on projects, we help sustain and enhance this treasured landscape for recreation, conservation, and cultural connection.

 To provide stewardship of the Superior National Forest by engaging volunteers and partner organizations in recreation and natural resource projects.